weifanjiang/Nullness_Lite/developer_manual.md

 # The Developer Manual for Nullness_Lite option
-## Features in the Nullness_Lite option different from the Nullness Checker
+The implementation of the Nullness_Lite option includes the 4 features different from the Nullness Checker

 1. Assume all values (fields & class variables) initialized
 2. Assume all keys are in the map and `Map.get(key)` returns `@NonNull`
 3. Assume no invalidation of dataflow